-Hence, there is no room for a more liberal policy for the supply side of drug trafficking.119 Additional hurdles for a regulated market would further arise from Art.
-3(1)(c)(i) Trafficking Convention, a money laundering offence, which demands criminalisation of acquisition, possession or use of property which was obtained with a trafficking offence.120 Banking procedures for the income the drug trade generates would not be legally permissible.121 b) Actions Related to Individual Consumption (Art.
+Hence, there is no room for a more liberal policy for the supply side of drug trafficking.
+He Additional hurdles for a regulated market would further arise from Art.
+3(1)(c)(i) Trafficking Convention, a money laundering offence, which demands criminalisation of acquisition, possession or use of property which was obtained with a trafficking offence.
+Panking procedures for the income the drug trade generates would not be legally permissible.
+Panking procedures for the income the drug trade generates would not be legally permissible.

+b) Actions Related to Individual Consumption (Art.
 3(2))

 Art.
 3(2) Trafficking Convention demands parties to criminalise "the possession, purchase or cultivation of narcotic drugs or psychotropic substances for personal consumption contrary to the provisions of the 1961 Convention, the 1961 Convention as amended or the 1971 Convention".
-Unlike the prior two conventions, the Trafficking Convention explicitly demands the criminalisation of drug acquisition and possession for personal consumption122 and, therefore, indirectly, necessarily also criminalises the use of all regulated substances.123
+Unlike the prior two conventions, the Trafficking Convention explicitly demands the criminalisation of drug acquisition and possession for personal consumption122 and, therefore, indirectly, necessarily also criminalises the use of all regulated substances.
+123

-Despite the seemingly unambiguous wording of the provision, according to the UN, some authors and states still argue that it does not demand the criminalisation of consumer offences: In the preparations of the treaty, the Bolivian representative claimed the scope still must be limited to penalising the same acts as under the prior two conventions, as the Trafficking Convention refers to them.124 The UN rightly questions this interpretation, stating that the reference should only link to the substances and forms of their licit and illicit uses described in the treaties.125
+Despite the seemingly unambiguous wording of the provision, according to the UN, some authors and states still argue that it does not demand the criminalisation of consumer offences: In the preparations of the treaty, the Bolivian representative claimed the scope still must be limited to penalising the same acts as under the prior two conventions, as the Trafficking Convention refers to them.
+124 The UN rightly questions this interpretation, stating that the reference should only link to the substances and forms of their licit and illicit uses described in the treaties.
+125